-Each year thousands of Canadian couples and singles set off for countries on the other side of the globe with nothing but a dream and return home a few weeks later with a family.
+Every year hundreds of Canadian couples and singles set off for countries on the other side of the globe with nothing but a dream and return home a few weeks or months later with a family.
 That, in a nutshell, is what overseas adoption is all about.

 Despite the added costs, overseas adoptions account for the majority of adoptions in Canada today.
 More children are available overseas, which means the chances of finding a baby are much greater.
 And quicker.